ragib70/AutoNXT0/README.md

 ### Message Format
 ```
 Welcome to AutoNXT, [Customer Name]!
-You're all set for this Monday, Aug 11.
+You're all set for the event, Aug 18 - 20.
 Your Booking ID: [Booking ID].
 Get ready for an amazing expo!
 ```